 1] Enable System Restore

 The wrong download, file change, or settings adjustment can adversely affect your operating system’s performance.
 That’s why you need to create a save point when Windows 10 is running optimally.
 Simply click Create a restore point in your Control Panel to access System Restore settings.
 Next, turn on Protection on your system drive.
+This feature is enabled by default, but you just to be doubly sure that it is.

 2] Enable Windows Update

 Cybercriminals are continually looking out for ways to breach your Windows 10 security through vulnerabilities.
 Thankfully, Microsoft works hard to release updates that plug exploits.
 It’s critical to download security patches automatically to prevent your computer from getting hacked.
+Windows Updates is enabled by default in Windows 10.
+But you just have to reconfirm that it is.

 Type Windows Update Settings in your search bar to access the right settings.
 Here, you can make sure that your operating system downloads and installs the latest patches automatically.